wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-create-windows-powershell-resource-manager.md

 	Login-AzureRmAccount

-Specify the email address of your Azure account and its password in the Windows Azure sign-in dialog.
+Specify the email address of your Azure account and its password in the Azure sign-in dialog.

 Next, if you have multiple Azure subscriptions, you need to set your Azure subscription.
 To see a list of your current subscriptions, run this command.